codeitamarjr/UdemyJavaProgramingMasterclassForSoftwareDevelopers/readme.md

 To determine whether a year is a leap year, follow these steps:
-1. If the year is evenly divisible by 4, go to step
+1. If the year is evenly divisible by 4, go to step 2.Otherwise, go to step 5.
-2. Otherwise, go to step 5.2.
-If the year is evenly divisible by 100, go to step
+2. If the year is evenly divisible by 100, go to step 3.
+Otherwise, go to step 4.
-3. Otherwise, go to step 4.3.
-If the year is evenly divisible by 400, go to step
+3. If the year is evenly divisible by 400, go to step 4.
+Otherwise, go to step 5.
-4. Otherwise, go to step 5.4.
-The year is a leap year (it has 366 days).
+4. The year is a leap year (it has 366 days).
 The method isLeapYear needs to return true.
 5. The year is not a leap year (it has 365 days).
 The method isLeapYear needs to return false.

 The following years are not leap years: